Arthur-byte-code/RPA-PythonSearchDolar/README.md

 1. Presses the Win key to open the Start menu.
 2. Types "microsoft edge" and presses Enter to open the Microsoft Edge browser.
 3. Performs a search for the dollar value in the browser.
-4. Clicks on a shortcut to go to Google (within the browser, as it starts with Bing for Microsoft Edge).
+4. Types "google" on the URL bar and then press enter.
 5. Types "dollar value" in the search bar and presses Enter.
 6. Copies the dollar value from the web page.
 7. Retrieves the copied value and converts it to a floating-point number.